Psy-Fer/blue-crab/README.md

 # blue-crab

-This is a conversion tool to convert from ONT's pod5 format to the community maintained slow5/blow5 format
+blue-crab is a conversion tool to convert from ONT's POD5 format to the community maintained SLOW5/BLOW5 format.

 # WARNING

 Current state does not include some fields from pod5.
 Please wait for a release where this will be fixed.
 Use at your own risk.

 ## Setup

-Minimum python3.8
+Minimum python 3.8 would be required.

 ```
 python3 -m venv ./blue-crab-venv